nsnam/ns-3-dev-git/src/network/doc/error-model.rst

 Model Description
 *****************

-The source code for error models live in the directory ``src/packet/utils``.
+The source code for error models live in the directory ``src/network/utils``.

 Two types of error models are generally provided.
 The first are stochastic models.
 In this case, packets are errored according to underlying random variable distributions.
 An example of this is the ``RateErrorModel``.
-The other type of model is a deterministic or empirical model, in which packets are errored according to a particular prescribed pattern.
-An example is the ``ListErrorModel`` that allows users to specify the list of packets to be errored, by listing the specific packet UIDs.

 The ``ns3::RateErrorModel`` errors packets according to an underlying random variable distribution, which is by default a UniformRandomVariable